gilescope/dotsamaworld/README.md

 Thank you Bevy and all your plugin ecosystem for making this project a real joy to do.

+!
+This is very experimental and under active dev.
+I'll clean up the code once I know what it is I'm creating. !

 ## Prerequisites

 There's probably some prerequites but if you have nix or run nixos then you can just